Maximum Agreement Linear Predictors: Empirical Studies on Estimated MALP

 \section{Empirical Studies on Estimated MALP}

-In this section, we present the results of computer experiments to i) assess the quality of the mean and variance approximations provided by the asymptotic mean and variance of the estimated MALP; ii) assess the adequacy of the approximate normality; and iii) assess the quality of MALP and LSLP in terms of CCC, PCC, and MSE (though MSE is actually the `mean squared prediction error' (MSPE)).
-For these computer experiments, we focus on the simple setting with $p =1$ where $F$, the distribution of $(X,Y)$, is a bivariate normal distribution.
-However, Section 2 in the Appendix includes the results of the first experiment with $p=2$ for a trivariate normal distribution, as well as the corresponding results for the estimated LSLP.
-In addition, it also contains two additional experiments concerning the performance and quality of the normal approximations of the MALP and LSLP, respectively.
+In this section, we present the results of computer experiments to i) assess the quality of the mean and variance approximations provided by the asymptotic mean and variance of the estimated MALP; ii) assess the adequacy of the approximate normality; and iii) assess the quality of EMALP and ELSLP in terms of CCC, PCC, and MSE, though this MSE is actually the `mean squared prediction error' (MSPE).
+For these computer experiments, we focus on the simple setting with $p =1$ where $F$, the distribution of $(Y,X)$, is a bivariate normal distribution.
+However, {Section A.2 in the Appendices} includes the results of the first experiment with $p=2$ for a trivariate normal distribution, as well as the corresponding results for the estimated LSLP.
+In addition, it also contains two additional experiments concerning the performance and quality of the normal approximations of the EMALP and ELSLP, respectively.